FJRubio67/GHSurv/README.md

 # GHSurv
-The `GHSurv` R package implements the parametric General Hazards (GH) regression studied in
+The `GHSurv` R package implements the parametric General Hazards (GH) regression model studied in

 > Rubio, F. J., Remontet, L., Jewell, N. P., & Belot, A. (2019).
 On a general structure for hazard-based regression models: an application to population-based cancer research.
 Statistical methods in medical research, 28(8), 2404-2417.